go-delve/delve/README.md

 ### What is DBG?

 DBG is a Go debugger, written primarily in Go.
+It really needs a new name.

 ### Features